DETAILED ACTION

 149 a user may upload an audio file which a speaker presents a threat to an emergency operator.
 The user may then request that the system identify the speaker from the pool of voice prints in the biometric voice print database 508 assigned to some or all speakers that meet certain criteria);

-generating, by the computing system, one or more correlations based on the indexed data, wherein the one or more correlations include at least one of an association among the one or more speakers or an association among keywords detected in the transcripts as spoken by the one or more speakers (20: The detection system can be used to verify the identity of persons both inside and outside the facility and to detect known persons-of-interest (POI) in subsequent calls 93; 95: An occasion where this is useful is if the inmate is on a watch list and the agency wants to know who is leaving him a voice mail in real time; 146-148: keywords; when the established criteria is met; recognizing phrases…discussions.
+generating, by the computing system, one or more correlations based on the indexed data, wherein the one or more correlations include at least one of a first association among the particular speaker and the one or more speakers that corresponds to embeddings within the indexed data to isolate unknown speakers from within corresponding one or more transcripts or a second association among the particular keyword and keywords detected in transcripts as spoken by the one or more speakers that corresponds to the embeddings within the indexed data to isolate the unknown speakers from within the corresponding one or more transcripts (20: The detection system can be used to verify the identity of persons both inside and outside the facility and to detect known persons-of-interest (POI) in subsequent calls 93; 95: An occasion where this is useful is if the inmate is on a watch list and the agency wants to know who is leaving him a voice mail in real time; 146-148: keywords; when the established criteria is met; recognizing phrases…discussions.

 149 a user may upload an audio file which a speaker presents a threat to an emergency operator.
 The user may then request that the system identify the speaker from the pool of voice prints in the biometric voice print database 508 assigned to some or all speakers that meet certain criteria); and